mr-seifi/Tic-Tac-Toe/NeuralNetwork/README.md

 As I mentioned before my nn architecture which has __one input layer with 9 unit__, __a couple of hidden layers with 36 unit__ and __one output layer__ that represent __probability of me wining__.
 ### Layers
 #### 1. Input layer
-> This layer has 9 units which each unit represent one position of Tic Tac Toe map. from position 1 to position 9.
+> This layer has 9 units which each unit represents one position of the Tic Tac Toe map. from position 1 to position 9.
 #### 2. Output layer
-> This layer has 1 unit that generate probability of me winning.
+> This layer has 1 unit that generates the probability of me winning.

-My system tries to get all possible next moves and try to evaluate the probability for each move and choose maximum probability corresponding next move.
+My system tries to get all possible next moves and try to evaluate the probability for each move and choose the maximum probability corresponding next move.

 ![Alt text](../Assets/nn.svg)